MDuch369/state_creation_tool/README.md

 - printing into existing files, so the state entry don't need to be copied manually
 - keeping track of the hitory of tranfers
 - printing localization for the states
+- adding ways to influence amount of transfered resources
 - graphical UI